Vitoludde/TempestEngine/README.md

 ### Windows

-1. Download this repository via Zip or using the command: ```git clone https://github.com/Vitoludde/TempestEngine.git```
+1. Download this repository via Zip or using the command: <br> ```git clone https://github.com/Vitoludde/TempestEngine.git```

-2. Once the repository is locally downloaded: Navigate to the build folder and run following command:
+2. Once the repository is locally downloaded: Navigate to the build folder and run following command:<br>
     ```cmake ..```

 3. Depending on what compiler you have chosen or what cmake has automatically chosen your folder may look different what is followed here under Windows, if you have GCC please follow the last part of the linux tutorial.